halfdane/dsedley/content/publications/papyri.md

 ### Epicurus, _On nature_
 with Jacques Brunschwig, translation of fragments in _Les Epicuriens_,  ed.
 D. Delattre and J. Pigeaud (Paris 2011), 79-118

+### ‘Anon., _In Aristotelis Categorias’_
+edited in collaboration with N. Wilson, M. Rashed, N. Tchernetska and R.W.
+Sharples, in R. Netz et al. (eds.) _The Archimedes Palimpsest_ vol. 2 (Cambridge 2011), 311-39